Bisexual literature

-Bisexual literature is a subgenre of LGBT literature that includes literary works and authors that address the topic of bisexuality or biromanticism.
-This includes characters, plot lines, and/or themes portraying bisexual behavior in both men and women.
+Bisexual literature is literature that addresses or portrays bisexuality or biromanticism.
+This includes characters, plot lines, and/or themes portraying bisexual behavior or bisexuality.

 Fiction that falls into this category may be of any genre, such as historical fiction, science fiction, fantasy, horror, and romance.

 Overview

 Bisexual literature includes works that feature bisexuality as the main plot point, as well as works with major bisexual characters.

 Though bisexuality has appeared in literary works as early as 1748, in John Cleland's Fanny Hill, the mid-1990s marked a rise in publications about bisexuality, often at the influence of the new appearance of bisexual organizations.
 Much of this work was a response to bisexuality's absence from the historical record and from the contemporary moment.
 A result of this is the attempts of contemporary accounts to legitimize bisexuality as a sexual identity.

 Much of bisexual literature focuses on "highlighting bisexuality's presence in history, the specificity of bisexual experiences, and its existence as a viable form of sexual identification".

 Though there are notable examples of both men and women expressing interest in both genders romantically and sexually in early literary works, the recent catalyst of gay rights movements inspired a surge of more LGBT literature.
 Though most of these literary works focused on lesbian and gay relationships, bisexuality is slowly making a rise and becoming more visible in literature and individuals.